cesarramirez/camera/README.md

 1. Install OpenCV on the device.
 OpenCV is used for motion detection camera commands.
 2. Clone this repo onto your target device: `git clone https://github.com/nitrogenjs/camera.git`
+3. Install `imagesnap` on your Mac if you are going to use the default config: `brew install imagesnap`.
 3. Run `npm install`
 4. `node camera.js`